yanzewu/reaxdetect/README.md

 ## Extended Configuration

-Configuration file is in json format, with options below:
+Configuration file is in JSON format, with options below:

 BondOrderCutoff: Filename of cutoff description file.
 Use "default" to disable.
 Format of cutoff description file is:

     A-B c0,c1,c2,...

 Where A, B is atom name, and A must be __ahead__ of B in periodic table. c0, c1, c2 are step cutoff for bond order 0, 1, 2,... sequentially.
-Note: 0 is a valid value for bond order, representing weak connections.
+Note: 0 is also a valid value for bond order, representing weak connections.

 If a bond is not in cutoff description, default value is used.

 BondOrderCutoffDefault: Cutoff for each type of bond order if not specified in ``BondOrderCutoff``.
-Format is same (c0,c1,c2,...).
+The format is same (c0,c1,c2,...).

 CountBondOrder:     Frame step for bond order statistics.
 Set '0' to disable.
 The bond orders will be written in '[name]_bondorder.csv'.